Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Experiments

 \subsection{Ablation Study}

 In this subsection, we perform ablation study to verify the effectiveness of our two components: 1) time-aware attentional aggregating module which consists of one aggregate process for calculating the interaction message and one information propagation process for calculating the intermediate embeddings, as shown in Fig. \ref{overall}; 2) the reinforced neighbor selection module.
-We design two variants for the attention based module, and three variants for the neighbor selection strategies as: \begin{itemize} \item AdaNet-agg-w.o.-time: we remove the time-decay coefficient in the aggregate process. \item AdaNet-pro-w.o.-time: we remove the time-decay coefficient in the information propagation process. \item AdaNet-select-all: we update all the neighbors of the interacted nodes. \item AdaNet-select-none: we do not update any neighbors of the interacted nodes. \item AdaNet-select-random: we randomly update the neighbors of the interacted nodes. \end{itemize} {We conduct the ablation study on the three datasets in both transductive and inductive settings.
-Table \ref{ablation-tran} and Table \ref{ablation-ind} show the experimental results.} AdaNet performs better than AdaNet-agg-w.o.-time and AdaNet-pro-w.o.-time, indicating that time-related information can boost the performance of our method.
-In addition, AdaNet outperforms the methods using three neighbor selection variants, which demonstrates our robust knowledge adaptation mechanism can effectively determine when to propagate knowledge to other nodes, enabling to learn robust node representations.
+We design two variants for the attention based module, and three variants for the neighbor selection strategies as: \begin{itemize} \item Ada-DyGNN-agg-w.o.-time: we remove the time-decay coefficient in the aggregate process. \item Ada-DyGNN-pro-w.o.-time: we remove the time-decay coefficient in the information propagation process. \item Ada-DyGNN-select-all: we update all the neighbors of the interacted nodes. \item Ada-DyGNN-select-none: we do not update any neighbors of the interacted nodes. \item Ada-DyGNN-select-random: we randomly update the neighbors of the interacted nodes. \end{itemize} {We conduct the ablation study on the three datasets in both transductive and inductive settings.
+Table \ref{ablation-tran} and Table \ref{ablation-ind} show the experimental results.} Ada-DyGNN performs better than Ada-DyGNN-agg-w.o.-time and Ada-DyGNN-pro-w.o.-time, indicating that time-related information can boost the performance of our method.
+In addition, Ada-DyGNN outperforms the methods using three neighbor selection variants, which demonstrates our robust knowledge adaptation mechanism can effectively determine when to propagate knowledge to other nodes, enabling to learn robust node representations.